Ontario Sports Betting in 2021

-The approval of single-game sports betting across Canada on June 22, 2021, is exciting for the potential of revenue generation that it offers to every Canadian province, but perhaps none more so than Ontario.
+With single-game sports betting set to go live across Canada on Aug.
+27, it's an exciting time for the potential of revenue generation that it offers to every Canadian province, but perhaps none more so than Ontario.
 As Canada's most densely-populated province, with nearly 14 million residents, no area of the country figures to produce a larger betting revenue than what will be generated by Ontario sports betting.

-The Ontario government is eager to be the industry leader as single-game sports betting takes hold in Canada, with expectations that it will be operational by December 2021 .
+The Ontario government is eager to be the industry leader as single-game sports betting takes hold in Canada.
 The government fully intends to implement a program to bet online in Ontario.
 Already, the provincial government has published a discussion paper as to how it sees online gambling in Ontario working.

 On July 6th, Ontario regulators confirmed the formation of a new subsidiary of the Alcohol and Gaming Commission of Ontario (AGCO), iGaming Ontario, to conduct and manage all new types of gaming, including single-event sports wagering.
 This means registered private operators will launch by the end of the year!